 Contrary to the misguided, ignorant law, things are property, and beings are not.
 Even a blind man can see and feel this, why can’t our judicial system (yet)?

 Paul Farmer summed it up with, “The idea that some lives matter less is the root of all that’s wrong with the world.”

 Let’s be Civilized and Evolve

 We don’t own anyone any more than we own our children, partner or best friend.
 What type of dynamic, fluid, healthy relationship is framed in the context of ownership?
 None.
 Living beings do not own others.
-In fact, it is even arguable whether material inanimate possessions are owned by someone.
+In fact, it is even arguable whether someone owns material inanimate possessions.
 Laws get abrogated.
 A different perspective may be that we merely borrow or rent them for our time on this planet or until laws, society and zeitgeist transmogrifies.

 “What is right is not always popular and what is popular is not always right” – Albert Einstein